google-research/long-range-arena/README.md

 Currently we have released all the necessary code to get started and run our benchmarks on vanilla Transformers.

+## V2 release

+*Update* We have released the xformer models used in our experiments.

-We are working on a 2nd update that will release more models and baselines for this benchmark suite.
-Stay tuned.
+<s> We are working on a 2nd update that will release more models and baselines for
+  this benchmark suite.
+Stay tuned. </s>

 Please see below for more examples on how to get started.

-### Leaderboard
+#### Our experiments

 Current leaderboard results of all xformer results on our benchmark results. (as of 8th November 2020)